Overview

 the account minimum for clients with highly illiquid net worth, clients that are young and upwardly

 mobile/emerging affluent and related accounts of family members.
-BIP has a minimum Advisory
+BIP reserves the right to a

 Certain investment programs/products recommended by BIP may also impose minimum